-- contractor or subcontractor pay its proportionate share of the cost of such bond or insurance coverage. - B. Ensure that a Local Small Business Enterprise to which work is subcontracted hire its employees in a manner that does not discriminate against any person on any basis prohibited by law. - C. Not impose any requirement on a Local Small Business Enterprise to which work is subcontracted related to the employees selected by the Local Small Business Enterprise to perform the subcontracted work. - D. Provide the mentorship program set forth in Section 3.4.1 to assist Local Small Business Enterprises to develop the skills necessary to carry out the work that is subcontracted. - 3.1.7 Success of Participation.
-Developer shall require its prime contractor to make available to the CCSA on a periodic basis the level of participation of Local Small Business Enterprises and WMBEs in the Project.
-The periodic basis of such reporting shall not be less than the public reporting periods set forth in Section 2.6.
+- A. Allow a Local Small Business Enterprise to which work is subcontracted to be covered by any bond or insurance of the prime contractor, provided however the prime contractor may require that such contractor or subcontractor pay its proportionate share of the cost of such bond or insurance coverage. - B. Ensure that a Local Small Business Enterprise to which work is subcontracted hire its employees in a manner that does not discriminate against any person on any basis prohibited by law. - C. Not impose any requirement on a Local Small Business Enterprise to which work is subcontracted related to the employees selected by the Local Small Business Enterprise to perform the subcontracted work.